-Pawn shops will loan you money in exchange for receiving certain valuables as collateral.
-The amount you can borrow is based on the value of your collateral, but typically customers will receive only a portion of the item’s retail value.
+Some pawn shops will loan you money in exchange for receiving certain valuables as collateral.
 If you don’t repay the loan, the shop keeps your goods.

-Depending on what the state allows, pawn shop interest rates can be as high as 25 percent, says Fox Business.
 Even if the interest rate sounds low, be sure you know all of the fees involved.
-For example, you may be asked to pay a storage fee, a ticket fee and an additional fee if you lose your receipt.
+For example, you may be asked to pay a storage fee or a ticket fee — and an additional fee if you lose your receipt.

-Ask yourself if you might just be willing instead to part with your treasures permanently.
-If so, you’ll make more money on eBay.
+Also, ask yourself if you might just be willing instead to part with your treasures permanently.
+If so, you could make more money if you sell them on eBay.

 wavebreakmedia / Shutterstock.com